How Do Digitization and Automation Help B2B Suppliers Reduce Costs?

-B2B order automation, punchout catalogs, and eProcurement integration don’t replace in-person sales.
+B2B order automation, punch-out catalogs, and eProcurement integration don’t replace in-person sales.
 Nor do they remove humans from the procurement cycle.
 Requisition orders are approved by a human.
-Invoices are paid by the accounts payable department.
+Invoices are processed and paid by accounts payable automation software.

 However, by allowing machines to handle the transfer of data between buyer and seller platforms, salespeople and other valuable employees are free to focus on adding value rather than shuffling data.

 Work that can be done by machines doesn’t have to be done by people.
 That’s the most basic way in which digitization and automation reduce costs.
 Businesses don’t have to pay staff to talk to buyers on the phone or in-person every time they want to place an order.
 Nor do they have to pay staff to manually enter orders into eProcurement platforms or create invoices.
 But there are other benefits to automation.